M-Vivian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group - Script that changes group owner 100-change_owner_and_group - Script changes the owner and group owner for all files and directories 101-symbolic_link_permissions - Dhange the owner of two files to one owner
+13-change_group - Script that changes group owner 100-change_owner_and_group - Script changes the owner and group owner for all files and directories 101-symbolic_link_permissions - Dhange the owner of two files to one owner 102-if_only - Script changes owner of a file if only owned by another owner